osrf/TSC-RMW-Reports/humble/eProsima-response.md

 As it has been shown in this report, while for many cases the performance of both implementations is similar, Fast DDS outperformed CycloneDDS in very significant cases, being especially noticeable in the Windows platform.
 Fast DDS supports Shared memory in all supported platforms including windows, while cycloneDDS has [many limitations](https://cyclonedds.io/docs/cyclonedds/latest/shared_memory.html#limitations) and **no windows support.**

-## **Unique**  **Features** : All available in ROS2.
+## **Unique**  **Features** : All available in ROS 2.

 Fast DDS has a rich set of features and tools, and the difference from the competition is really noticeable.
-One quick look at the documentation of both implementations already sets the difference as overwhelming, but it can be also quickly guessed from the main repos line count (510K vs 177K), stars (875 vs 300) or forks (362 vs 152). **In the following sections we will review many of them, only available if you choose Fast DDS as your Open-Source default DDS implementation for ROS2.**
+One quick look at the documentation of both implementations already sets the difference as overwhelming, but it can be also quickly guessed from the main repos line count (510K vs 177K), stars (875 vs 300) or forks (362 vs 152). **In the following sections we will review many of them, only available if you choose Fast DDS as your Open-Source default DDS implementation for ROS 2.**

 It is important to note that any of these features can be used with no coding required, just using the [XML Configuration Profiles](https://fast-dds.docs.eprosima.com/en/latest/fastdds/xml_configuration/xml_configuration.html) available in Fast DDS.

 ## Discovery Server - Wifi &amp; Lossy networks/Scalability Solution

-During the last year, ROS2 Wifi performance has been a hot issue.
+During the last year, ROS 2 Wifi performance has been a hot issue.
 DDS default discovery process requires many messages and does not scale well in lossy networks.

-eProsima has been working hard to offer ROS2 solutions in this environment, releasing the [Discovery Server](https://www.eprosima.com/index.php/products-all/tools/eprosima-discovery-server), [fully documented](https://fast-dds.docs.eprosima.com/en/v2.3.3/fastdds/discovery/discovery_server.html) (Server &amp; Client configuration), and with tutorials on [how to use it with ROS](https://docs.ros.org/en/foxy/Tutorials/Discovery-Server/Discovery-Server.html).
+eProsima has been working hard to offer ROS 2 solutions in this environment, releasing the [Discovery Server](https://www.eprosima.com/index.php/products-all/tools/eprosima-discovery-server), [fully documented](https://fast-dds.docs.eprosima.com/en/v2.3.3/fastdds/discovery/discovery_server.html) (Server &amp; Client configuration), and with tutorials on [how to use it with ROS](https://docs.ros.org/en/foxy/Tutorials/Discovery-Server/Discovery-Server.html).

 ![](fastrtps_images/clinic_world.png)